 Our Types of Hostas for Sale

-Perfect Plants offers three different hosta varieties.
+Perfect Plants offers several different hosta varieties.
 Hosta Blue Cadet has green leaves with a distinctive bluish tinge, gets 16-18 inches tall, and is hardy in United States Department of Agriculture plant hardiness zones 3-8.
 The green margins of this blue hosta plant shoot out lavender blooms in the spring.
 Hosta Francee has olive-green leaves with creamy white margins, blue purple flowers, gets 12-18 inches tall.
 This narrow white variegated hosta is hardy in zones 4-8.
 Hosta Patriot tolerates heat better than most and is hardy in zones 4-9.
 Patriot hostas have olive green colored leaves with grayish splashes and white margins giving it nice variegated leaves.
 These larger hostas get up to 22 inches tall and have pale lavender flowers.
 Our green hosta varieties do not ship bare root.

 There are thousands of other varieties of hostas out there in several different types of species.
 Do your research for USDA zones to see which ones will thrive best in your planting location.
 You can even choose plants with different leaf colors and flower colors.
 They each have different colors and textures.
 Also, look into the mature size of hostas.
 Each plant grows differently and there are miniature hostas, such as the ones we sell, as well as large hostas that will need more room to thrive.